AS921/Testickers/README.md

 # Testickers
-JPEG to Telegram Stickers-compatible PNG.
+Simple script that converts JPEG and PNG image files into Telegram Stickers-compatible PNG files.